urgdog/urg.systems/thonks/td.md

 and the results aren't screaming louder than some dumbass powerpoint, always be open to the idea that you aren't as good as you thought.

 Because that means you're good.
 Or you're shit.
-Or maybe not.
-Maybe?
+Or maybe not?

 Maybe I'm trash.
 Which means at least I'm self aware enough to improve.